-This unit further develops the topics introduced in Year 9 semester two, and applies them to film music, musical theatre, opera, ballet and animated films.
+This unit further develops the topics introduced in Year 9 (Semester 2) and applies them to film music, musical theatre, opera, ballet and animated films.
 Students will use technology to create their own animated or live action film soundtracks and will explore the creative and production process of some of the greatest theatrical works throughout time.

-- Listening, analysing, researching and discussing a variety of music including popular music and musicians - Investigating chord structures, tonalities, textures and styles of songs and using this to create original works
+- Listening, analysing, researching and discussing a variety of music including popular music and musicians - Investigating chord structures, tonalities, textures and styles of songs and using this to create original works - Developing technical skills on acoustic and electric guitar, drums, bass guitar and keyboard, and also skills required for producing effective lead and backing vocal parts present in an ensemble